Fox's Book of Martyrs

 going backwards and forwards from the house to the prison, with little Maria in

 my arms.
-Sometimes I was greatly relieved by leaving her, for an hour, when
+Sometimes I was greatly relieved by leaving

-asleep, by the side of her father, while I returned to the house to look after
+her, for an hour, when asleep, by the side of her father, while I returned to

-Mary, whose fever ran so high as to produce delirium.
-She was so completely
+the house to look after Mary, whose fever ran so high as to produce delirium.

-distinction in the pustules.
-As she was in the same
+pustules.
+As she was in the same little room with myself, I knew Maria would

-little room with myself, I knew Maria would take it; I therefore inoculated her from another child, before Mary's had arrived
+take it; I therefore inoculated her from another child, before Mary's had arrived at such a state to be

-at such a state to be infectious.
-At the same time, I inoculated Abby, and the
+infectious.
+At the same time, I inoculated Abby, and the jailer's children, who

-did not take-she caught it of Mary, and had it the
+caught it of Mary, and had it the natural way.
+She was

-natural way.
-She was then only three months and a half
+then only three months and a half old,

-old, and had been a most healthy child; but it was above three months before she perfectly recovered from the
+and had been a most healthy child; but it was above

 "You